 So you have a hypothesis about a solution to a problem or idea.
 Maybe you've spoken with possible customers or even started building a product.
 Rather than rushing to build a product or business around an unproven concept, it’s better to first determine demand from possible users and customers.
 I'll dive deeper in how you can go about determining demand with as little effort as possible using a landing page.

 I've learned the hard way building products and businesses myself; Spending time, money and energy building a vision or product that in the end no one wanted.
 I was determined to figure out how to save my self and others from running down this same dead path.

 I too read all the top blogs and books’ (feel free to comment here on books that have been helpful for you) but nothing beats actually conducting customer interviews, and setting up landing page experiments.
 I finally was able to actually learn about demand for business or product ideas.
-I've been taking my validation skills to the next level with the team at Neo.com, where we work with founders and Fortune 500 companies to validate and invalidate business and product ideas.
+I took my validation skills to the next level with the team at Neo, where we worked with founders and Fortune 500 companies to validate and invalidate business and product ideas.